Woodland Encounters

 With going to the wood several times, a week, I’m noticing far more than I would have seen if I’d only visited an area less frequently, and of course there would have been a lot of people around.
 For example, I have seen how the wood anemones have covered the floor and how they open and close in the sunlight, and each day see more bluebells.
 We don’t seem to have many daffodils in our part of the wood.
 I’ve spotted a couple of dog violets, and as I walk, look carefully to see what I can see.

-Our wood is the location for our nature-based work, including:
+Bluebell Wood is the setting for my nature-based work, including: